Nekroze/codeforthought/chapter/intro.rst

 ---------

-**Code for Thought** will take you through learning how to write your own code from start to finish and around.
-By the end of this you will understand the major concepts behind programming and the tools around it that can help make your code better.
-You will learn how to test your code and make sure it works, how to document it so that others can help contribute to your code and learn how to contribute to other peoples code and make the world a better place.
+**Code for Thought** will take you through learning how to write your own code from start to finish.
+By the end of this you will understand the major concepts behind programming and the tools that will make your code more successful.
+You will learn how to test your code and make sure it works, how to document it so that others can help contribute to your code, and learn how to contribute to other peoples code and make the world a better place.

-OK. maybe you won't be influencing the entire world by the end of this book but today, more then ever, the world needs people who can program.
-Almost everyone you know uses computers far more then they would have 15, 10 even 5 years ago.
+OK. maybe you won't be influencing the entire world by the end of this book but today, more than ever, the world needs people who can program.
+Almost everyone you know uses computers far more then they would have 15, 10, even 5 years ago.
 Yet we are all just users, so few care to even think what is behind it all.
-Truth is that in general it is simpler then you think.
-If more people can innovate and contribute to the growing world of computers then that has to be making the world at least a little better.
-Right!
+Truth is that in general it is simpler than you think.
+If more people can innovate and contribute to the growing world of computers then that has to be making the world at least a little better, right?

-This book will move slowly from concept to concept, focusing not just on teaching you some information about programming but teaching you how to teach yourself to program.
+This book will move slowly from concept to concept, focusing not just on teaching you some information about programming but actually teaching you how to teach yourself to program.

 We start with an introduction to the basic concepts of programming with interactive examples.
 Then we move onto abstracting ideas into functions.
 Then